zowe/docs-site/docs/user-guide/configure-zowe-server.md

 You can use SDSF to start Zowe.

-If you issue the SDSF command `/S ZWESVSETC`, it will fail because the script needs to know the instance directory containing the configuration details.
+If you issue the SDSF command `/S ZWESVSTC`, it will fail because the script needs to know the instance directory containing the configuration details.

 If you have a default instance directory you wish you always start Zowe with, you can tailor the JCL member `ZWESVSTC` at this line